jaateixeira/vc2sng/README.md

 - Bipartite graphs: Bipartite graphs are graphs in which the nodes can be divided into two disjoint sets, such that every edge connects a node in one set to a node in the other set.
 When loading those graphs, the NetworkX bipartite module is uded for modelling them.

-vc2sng was initially designed to compare social networks of software developers modelled as two-mode networks mined from Git Repositories with ScrapLogGit2Net (see [https://github.com/jaateixeira/ScrapLogGit2Net](https://github.com/jaateixeira/ScrapLogGit2Net)).
+**vc2sng** was initially designed to compare social networks of software developers modelled as two-mode networks mined from Git Repositories with ScrapLogGit2Net (see [https://github.com/jaateixeira/ScrapLogGit2Net](https://github.com/jaateixeira/ScrapLogGit2Net)).
+ScrapLogGit2Net accepts _git logs_  as input and provides _GraphML_ files as output.
+The output of ScrapLogGit2Net captures who works with who (i.e., who co-edits source-code files with who) in a Git repository.
+Its outputs as _GraphML_ files are ready to use with **vc2sng**.

 ## Outputs
 A description of the expected results or outputs of the project.